-|Measurement||Determines the flow velocity in the breathing tube when the air flows through the slits||Determines the volume via the number of revolutions of the turbine|
+|Measurement Technology||Determines the flow velocity in the breathing tube when the air flows through the individual lamellae||Determines the volume via the number of revolutions of the turbine|

-|Disadvantages||Due to the humidity of the breath, the blades become dirty, which makes the measurement less accurate after a time||The turbine only turns when a certain air flow is reached.
-If the patient does not cooperate sufficiently, the measurement becomes inaccurate|
+|Disadvantage||Due to the humidity of the breathing air, the lamellae become dirty, which makes the measurement less accurate over time||The turbine will not rotate until a certain air flow is reached.
+If the patient does not cooperate sufficiently, the measurement will be inaccurate.|

 Peak Flow Meters for peak flow measurement can be found in the category of the same name in our online shop.